 The participation grade will be broken into two parts and graded based on your performance during the two halves of the semester.
 For each unexcused absence (over the one allowed for the semester) students will be deducted 20 points.
 For each day students are there, but do not talk in class they will be deducted 10 points.
 Please check your midterm and final grades on Sakai, consulting your TA asap if you notice a discrepancy.

 The first question of each posting should connect one of the key terms from that week's lecture to at least two pieces of expressive culture from that week.
-For the student presentations weeks at the end of the semester, tie two student projects to any lecture from the semester.
+For the weeks dedicated to student presentations at the end of the semester, tie two student projects to any lecture from the semester.

 The second question should focus on connecting the reading from the week to one of the key terms from any lecture thus far.
-This question should only be answerable to someone who has read the expressive culture, such as seeking examples from the text to illustrate a key term.
+This question should only be answerable to someone who has completed the reading in order to seek examples from the text to illustrate a key term.

 Utilizing some of the strategies presented within the readings/films from class, students will create a short critical expression response.
-The goal of this assignment is to create your own expressive culture that interrogates where stereotypes come from and what purpose they serve.
-Students should engage with at least one of the key concepts discussed during the semester.
-To succeed in this project you will need to not just represent stereotypes, but show the kinds of problems they create, how they are challenged, and how they are connected to larger forces.
+The goal of this assignment is to create your own expressive culture that shows the power dynamics hidden by a particular stereotype.
+Students should engage with at least one of the themes discussed during the semester, including disability, science, race, consumption, simplicity, savagery, gender, or othering.
+To succeed in this project you will need to not just represent stereotypes, but show what kinds of problems they create and/or how people seek to create a third space.
+All projects should discuss how this stereotype is connected to larger power dynamics.

 Students should choose the format of their response based on their previous experience and what they are trying to communicate.
-Whether working alone or in a group, written expressive culture, including ethnography, fiction, poetry, and spoken word, should be between 5-7 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; drawing/design projects should contain 1-5 images depending on size and detail; and photography projects should contain at least 10 sequenced images/combined images.
+Whether working alone or in a group, written expressive culture, including ethnography, fiction, poetry, and spoken word, should be between 5-7 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; a political cartoon should be at least 5 scenes; and photography projects should contain at least 10 sequenced images/combined images.
 All material must be created specifically by your group members during the semester and be used only for this class.

 In this research-exposure course, you will be working with a Graduate Research Consultant, who will assist you in the research project.
 The GRC Program is sponsored by the Office for Undergraduate Research, and you may be able to use this research-exposure course to meet a requirement of the Carolina Research Scholars Program.
 I encourage you to visit the OUR website to learn about how you might engage in research, scholarship and creative performance while you are at Carolina.

-Each group member is required to spend 30 minutes talking with the GRC about their project before you present it.
+Each group member is required to spend 30 minutes talking with the GRC as they are developing their project idea.
 Each student will automatically lose 30 points on the project if they do not meet with the GRC.
-Please sign up to meet with the GRC, Pavithra Vasudevan, on the course's sakai wiki page by 10/24 and if you need to change the date after that time, email the GRC.
+Please sign up to meet with the GRC on the course's sakai wiki page by 10/2 and if you need to change the date after that time, email the GRC.
 The GRC Program is sponsored by the Office for Undergraduate Research.
 I encourage you to visit this web site to see other ways that you might engage in research, scholarship and creative performance while you are at Carolina.

 Around the UNC campus there are several places to access equipment.
 The Beasley Multimedia Resource Center and The Media Resources Center both have still and video cameras available as well as computers with video and web page design software.
 You are strongly encouraged to reserve the equipment from the MRC well ahead of time, but the Beasley center is on a first come first serve basis, so get there early.
 While the Beasley center is only open to students enrolled in classes registered with the center, such as ours, the Media Resource Center is open to all students, faculty and staff.
 During the semester the Beasley center will provide various training sessions including in Final Cut Pro for video editing and various software for web page design.
 The MRC also offers online tutorials and one-on-one media lab classes in a wide range of visual media programs to fit your schedule.
 You are strongly encouraged to take advantage of these training opportunities.
 The Beasley center also has trained staff on hand during operating hours to answer additional questions.